 By MICK ROBERTS ©

-REGISTERED clubs, with their assortment of restaurants, bars and cafes, gymnasiums, and ‘mini-casinos’, have come along way from the timber cottages, offering dominoes and newspaper and magazine libraries, that began to appear throughout colonial New South Wales during the 1890s.
+REGISTERED clubs, with their assortment of restaurants, cafes, gymnasiums, and ‘mini-casinos’, have come along way from the timber cottages, offering dominoes and newspaper libraries, that first appeared throughout colonial New South Wales during the 1890s.

 Clubs catering for colonial working class men first appeared in the late 1880s and 1890s.
-They first opened in the Illawarra as workmen clubs, chiefly established to cater for coal miners.
+They first appeared in the Illawarra and Hunter regions of NSW as workmen’s clubs, chiefly established to cater for coal miners.
 They were men only venues, far from what members expect of their registered clubs today.

 In 1898 the Mount Kembla Workmen’s Club was described as a four roomed cottage, containing bar room, committee room, bedroom and storeroom.
 The building was lined with pine and the ceiling with calico:

 “The bar room had a plank nailed to the wall for seating.
 In the corner of the room was a short piece of timber with a counter and some shelving.
 Committee room had three tables and three chairs covered with pieces of casing board.
 Bedroom contained a wooden frame about 13 feet long, across which was placed a number of casing boards, upon which was seven beds made of bagging and filled with straw, as was pillows.
 There was no kitchen.
 The beds were for drunken miners to sleep off their liquor.”

 Although miners had a part in establishing clubs, the first in the Illawarra were often bank-rolled by the smaller breweries, or spirit merchants, who had been locked out of the market place by the big players, like Resch’s, Tooth’s or Toohey’s.